MeanderingBrook/04_Challenge_Personal-Blog/README.md

 ## Tests

-JavaScript-created Home Page presentation of Blog Post entries as /'<ul>/' to confirm postsArray update; see form.js, Line 35
+JavaScript-created Home Page presentation of Blog Post entries as &lt;<ul&gt; to confirm postsArray update; see form.js, Line 35

 `console.log` output of new Blog Posts, and postArray on Blog Post submittal; see form.js, Line 68